brickpop/if-then-else/README.md

 # If-Then-Else

-The fundamental component selector that the React team forgot to ship.
+The missing conditional renderer that the React team forgot to ship.

-Write clean UI components that can be visually read as a JS function.
+Write clean UI components that can be read as a visual JS function.

 ## Render a simple child when true
 ```tsx